Running High Events, organisers of the Bath Half Marathon, supported by Bishop Fleming, have announced that public

 Toilets are provided at all first aid posts and at all drinks stations.
 There are further toilets in the Runners Village and inside the assembly area for each start bay.

 Bottled water & Lucozade Sport will be provided on the left hand kerb at the following locations on the half marathon course:

 - Water: 2 miles, 5 miles, 8 miles, 10.5 miles, 12.5 miles

 Further water and energy drinks are provided after the finish of the half marathon and fun run.
 HIGH5 recovery product will also be provided in the half marathon finisher goody bags.

 Large Mile Markers signs will be erected on each measured mile mark, and at the 10km point.
 The first lap mile markers will be positioned on the left (inside) kerb, and the second lap markers on the right (outside) kerb

 Entertainment around the course

-In addition to the ever-popular Samba Sulis steel band in Queen Square, our ‘Battle of the Bands’ competition is returning this year with local bands playing at nine locations around the course.
+In addition to the ever-popular Samba Sulis steel band in Queen Square, our ‘Battle of the Bands’ competition returned this year with local bands playing at nine locations around the course.

 Most of our 130 race charities also organise cheering points around the course to support runners.

 The BATHALF is famous for immense crowd support around the course.
 Due to it’s 2-lap configuration and bridges linking both sides of the river, spectators can move around the course to watch runners on multiple occasions.
 Also as the course runs through residential areas in the heart of the city, local residents can watch the race from outside their own houses.